ddVital/Snake-game/README.md

 # Snake-game

-a snake Game made with Javascript
+a simple snake game made with Javascript, html, and css.

+# How to play

+use the arrow keys to direct the snake to the food.